RootlessAgrarian/mappingguide/docs/intermediate/10_PowerMapping.md

 There is no "Advanced" section in this manual, but this chapter is about as close as we get to one.
 If you are a novice mapper, it would be a good idea to go through the earlier chapters -- and do some practise mapping -- before you read this part.

+### What's the best way to go about a mapping project?
+What should I do first, etc?

+Mandelsoft:  "The best approach is to start with cities first, before you lay down the roads.
+Cities are the most space-consuming items, so it's better with those first.
+Then you start with a rough layout and add the details later.
+Make it functionally ready before you get it visually ready."

+Cities first, then connecting roads and major interchanges, then lesser roads, then decoration and scenery.

 ### How do I avoid repackaging the entire game map?
 I'm only altering a small portion of it.

 When you save your map edits, review the sector definition files in the *MapName* folder.  (**INSTALL/base/map/*MapName***)